Wedding Violet ~ Book 4 in the Fair Cyprians of London series

 Suddenly, he became brisk.
 “Now, where were we?
 Your turn, I believe?”

 Violet studied the draughts board and made her move.

 “Got me!
 And I didn’t see it coming!”
 Lord Belvedere took another slug of champagne.

 “That’s either because you wanted to redeem yourself by playing the gentleman and letting me win or because your wits are addled.”

 He laughed as he moved one of his pieces three places.
 “I like to think of myself as a gentleman.
 I’ve not found myself in an establishment like this before.
 And as to my wits being addled, it is not, in fact, a sensation with which I’m terribly familiar.
 I like operating with a clear mind.
 Tonight is an exception.”

 “That would make you an anomaly amongst your set.”
 Violet sent him a wicked smile across the top of her glass as he raised one eyebrow and clearly pondered a response.
 She wondered if he were the kind who was quick to anger when their manliness or any other apparent prowess was questioned, despite his assertions that suggested the contrary.

-“I am an anomaly amongst my set, apparently.”
-He gestured his surroundings with a sweep of his arm.
-“Yes, it’s my first visit to a place like this and I don’t know why I allowed Bletchley – that’s my best man – to persuade me to come here though when I set eyes on you all objections died on my lips.
-But, do you know, I recognised three gentlemen.
+“I am an anomaly amongst my set apparently.”
+He gestured to his surroundings with a sweep of his arm.
+“Yes, it’s my first visit to a place like this, and I don’t know why I allowed Bletchley—that’s my best man—to persuade me to come here, though when I set eyes on you all objections died on my lips.
+But, do you know; I recognised three gentlemen.
 Married men, too.”
 He shook his head.
 “Now, coming to a place like this when one is married is not, in my opinion, the mark of a gentleman.”